ranjini-rao/Java-Jive-Junction/README.md

 * open the index.html file to access the website.

 *Note: The step 4 may fail for a few times due to absence of dependencies in your system.
 Please note the error and install appropriate dependencies and try again.*

+## Data Ethics:

+* Both datasets used for our project come from Kaggle, and open sourced website.
+There is no personal identifying information in the our data.
+Our team double checked the sales data to make sure it is generated, and does not represent real people.
+No data in the international coffee trade set is sensitive or requires any extra security.